Local history groups in

 the chickens and looking for minnows.

-from 1944. my mum, Barbara Hodges and her sisters
+at the photo's from 1944. my mum, Barbara Hodges

-Joyce and Betty had fabulous memories of their times
+and her sisters Joyce and Betty had fabulous memories

-mother Ada Hodges, of course!
-They were very happy
+by their mother Ada Hodges, of course!
+They were

-times for them as teenagers and it made me wonder
+very happy times for them as teenagers and it made

-if they crossed paths with any of the young men
+me wonder if they crossed paths with any of the

-in the photo's!
-How times have changed though.
-She
+young men in the photo's!
+How times have changed

-told me that the camp was separated into blacks
+though.
+She told me that the camp was separated

-and whites, as the Americans did in those days.
+into blacks and whites, as the Americans did in

 Gallery and was particularly interested in the photo